Last verified: today

 What the Science Says

 L-Selenocysteine is a naturally occurring amino acid that contains selenium — an essential trace mineral.
-In laboratory and animal studies, it has shown antioxidant activity, the ability to trigger cancer cell death (apoptosis) in liver cancer cell lines, and potential to counteract heavy metal toxicity like mercury poisoning.
-It has also been explored as a building block for selenium-delivery compounds (prodrugs) that may protect against certain toxins.
-However, none of these effects have been tested in human clinical trials based on the available research.
+In laboratory and animal studies, it has shown antioxidant, anti-inflammatory, and antibacterial properties, and has been shown to trigger cancer cell death in liver cancer cell lines via a reactive oxygen species pathway.
+It has also been explored as a building block for selenium-delivery materials and as a potential detoxifying agent against heavy metal toxicity like mercury.
+No human clinical trials have been conducted, so its real-world benefits in people are unknown.

 What It Doesn't Do